samiranrl/Carrom_rl/README.md

 Carrom_rl
 =========

-A Carrom Simulator testbed for artificial intelligence .
+An open source Carrom Simulator interface for testing intelligent/learning agents.

 [![Join the chat at https://gitter.im/Carrom_rl/Lobby](https://badges.gitter.im/Carrom_rl/Lobby.svg)](https://gitter.im/Carrom_rl/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ## Introduction

-This is the 0.1 release of Carrom_rl - A Carrom Simulator, which provides an interface that allows you to design agents that play single player, and two player carrom(more on this later).
+This is the 0.1 release of Carrom_rl - A Carrom two player Simulator, which provides an interface that allows you to design agents that connect to single player and doubles carrom servers, to play a game.
+It is built in python, using pygame + pymunk.
 This is the course project for [CS 747 - Foundations of Intelligent and Learning Agents](https://www.cse.iitb.ac.in/~shivaram/teaching/cs747-a2016/index.html), taught by [Prof. Shivaram Kalyanakrishnan](https://www.cse.iitb.ac.in/~shivaram/) at IIT Bombay.

 Feedback/suggestions/bugs are welcome.